sivassrr/SivasPublic/robot-coding-guidelines.md

     # This keyword name is Incorrect because of a failure to   separate words with spaces and a failure to capitalize each word in the           keyword.
   •	Example 4: BMC Is An Acronym
      # This is correct.
-–	Documentation:
+–Documentation:
   •	Follow the same rules as for test suite documentation strings (above).
 ```
 ## Robot Coding Standard for Variables definition:
 ```
-–	Name should be less than 40 characters & meaningful words –	Variables should be comprised entirely of lower case letters with the following exceptions which are entirely uppercase:
+–Name should be less than 40 characters & meaningful words –Variables should be comprised entirely of lower case letters with the following exceptions which are entirely uppercase:
   •	Environment variables (e.g. PATH)
   •	Variables intended to be set by robot -v parameters may be all upper case.
   •	Built-in robot variables like TEST_NAME, TEST_STATUS, LOG_LEVEL, etc.
-–	Easily readable and self-explanatory like natural English –	Local temporary variables should have prefix char “tmp_” –	For GUI Automation
+–Easily readable and self-explanatory like natural English –Local temporary variables should have prefix char “tmp_” –For GUI Automation
   •	XPATH variable should start with “xpath”
-  •	Menu Selection variable should start with “sel” for selection –	Constant variables should be in Capital Letters
-–	Global variables should be defined at the top of the script –	Test case level variable should be defined at the top of the test case –	Documentation:
+  •	Menu Selection variable should start with “sel” for selection –Constant variables should be in Capital Letters –Global variables should be defined at the top of the script –Test case level variable should be defined at the top of the test case –Documentation:
   •	Follow the same rules as for test suite documentation strings (above).
-–	Tips:
+–Tips:
   For certain very commonly used kinds of variables, kindly observe these conventions to achieve consistency throughout the code.
   •	host names
     o	When a variable is intended to contain either an IP address or a name (either long or short), please give it a suffix of "_host".
 Examples:
       •	openbmc_host